Second Generation X-Mid 1

 - Adding side panel guyouts.
 These optional guylines support the side panels to reduce deflection during high winds.

-- Refined the fabric patterning (bias & orientation) to reduce stretch along the corner seams.
-This makes the tent more solid in high winds and under heavy snow loads.
+- Refining the fabric patterning (bias & orientation) to reduce stretch in the corner seams and make it more solid during storms.

 The result is a substantial improvement in wind performance, such that the X-Mid is now very good for a 3-season tent, while continuing to have excellent snow shedding and rain performance.